casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

 * `nftKind` - The `NFTKind` modality that specifies the off-chain items represented by the on-chain NFT data.
 This argument is passed in as a `u8` value and is required at the time of installation.

 * `jsonSchema` - The JSON schema for the NFT tokens that will be minted by the NFT contract passed in as a `String`.
-This parameter is required if the metadata kind is set to `CustomValidated(4)` and **cannot be changed post installation**.
+More information on `NFTMetadataKind` can be found [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft#nftmetadatakind).
+This parameter may be left empty if metadata kind is set to `Raw(3)`.
+If the metadata kind is set to `CustomValidated(4)`, it will require a specifically formatted custom schema.
+This parameter **cannot be changed post installation**.

 * `nftMetadataKind` - The metadata schema for the NFTs to be minted by the NFT contract.
 This argument is passed in as a `u8` value and is required at the time of installation.